nsxiv/nsxiv/etc/CONTRIBUTING.md

 For releases, the process is the following:

-  * Tag the release with a "vN" tag, where N is the version number.
-Also set the commit message and tag description for the release commit to "Release version N".
-Make sure to use an annotated tag.
   * Update `VERSION` macro in `config.mk`.
   * Update the changelog (`etc/CHANGELOG.md`):
     * Include link to the release tarball and add the release date.